Sultana-akther20/project-quiz/README.md

 ## User Stories
 ### User
 1. As a newcomers, I want to know about uk generelly, so I won't stuck with basic things that I don't know about uk.
-2.As a immigrants, I want to pass my life in the uk test, so I can get my uk settlement visa and british passport.
+2. As a immigrants, I want to pass my life in the uk test, so I can get my uk settlement visa and british passport.
 3. As a foreigners, I want to get a general knowledge about uk and other countries, so I can extend my knowledge.
 ### From Us
-1. as a wesite creator, my plan is to help user's to get some idea about uk, so they can have some knowledge.
+1. As a wesite developer, my plan is to help user's to get some idea's about uk, so they can have some knowledge.
+2. As a developer, I want user to get access quickly for the quiz and would not struggle how to to go to the quiz page and play, I have put a instruction box, so they can click on the box and find the information about quiz and everything.
+3. As a developer, If the user wants to come back to the home page after entering the quiz page, I have created the external link to go back to the home page, so they can come back again.

 ## Design and Elements